 Your online reputation is something that should be taken very seriously, as it stands to have countless real world repercussions and consequences.
 If online search engines are currently only showing a single piece of harmful content that you want removed from the Internet, it’s important to stop it before it spreads.

-Reach out to the defamation removal lawyers of Minc Law today to get started with the removal and takedown process.
-Here’s what you can expect when working with experienced and nationally recognized Internet attorney Aaron Minc and his team of defamation lawyers:
+Reach out to the internet defamation attorneys of Minc Law today to get started with the removal and takedown process.
+Here’s what you can expect when working with experienced and nationally recognized internet attorney Aaron Minc and his team of defamation lawyers:

 - Open Communication: At Minc Law, we pride ourselves on our lines of open dialogue and communication.
 Once we’ve commenced the removal process, we will stay in constant contact with you surrounding your case, and update you on any new details.